benaziziasmae/School_District_Analysis/README.md

   -- Scores by school spending

 The numbers stay nearly identical since the 9th graders are nullified from the statistics.
-In the cohort $630-644, % passing math, %passing reading and %overall passing have decreased after changing the grades to NaN.
+In the cohort $630-644, % passing math, % passing reading and % overall passing have not changed after changing the grades to NaN.

-- Average math and reading scores dropped down from 78.5 to 72.6 and 81.6 to 75.7 respectively.
-- % passing math and reading dropped don from 73% to 67% and 84% to 77% respectively.
-- % Overall students passing dropped from 63% to 56%.
-Rest data remained unaffected.

 *After school spending*